l50/goutils/k8s/dynamic/README.md

 **Parameters:**

 ctx: The context to use for the request.
-client: The dynamic client to use for the request.
+kc: The KubernetesClient that includes both the standard and dynamic clients.
 resourceName: The name of the resource to describe.
 namespace: The namespace of the resource.
 gvr: The GroupVersionResource of the resource.